Skip to content

 The product is not the content.
 The product is the pause.

 I need to say that again because it’s the most important sentence in this entire essay.
-The product is not the content.
-The product is the pause.
 The card is just the mechanism.
 What you’re really getting is two minutes where your phone asks nothing of you except to think.
 No likes to give.
 No comments to write.
 No profiles to check.
 Just a thought, hanging in white space, waiting for you to do something with it.

 And then the app tells you to leave.